GreedyGame/android-native-plugin/README.md

 ---

 ### External Jars
 GreedyGame SDK uses Volley from Google as external jars.
-In case of conflicts you can remove it from libs folder of the wrapper.
+In the case of conflicts you can remove it from libs folder of the wrapper.

 ### For Hello Tutorial, goto [andorid-native-sample](andorid-native-sample)
 ### For more help please see [FAQ] (https://github.com/GreedyGame/unity-plugin/wiki/FAQs)